Jared-Harrington-Gibbs/Vim/README.md

 # Vim <br />
 <b>Description:<br /></b>
-The goal of this repo is to create an easy to use interface for vim experts and beginners alike.<br />
+The goal of this repo is to create an easy to use setup for vim experts and beginners alike.<br />
 This is acomplished by changing some defaults and installing plugins for tab completion, themes, and other cool features.<br />
 <br />
 <b>#Warning<br /></b>